Jarrett Hurd: Hurd vs. Arias

 On June 6, 2021, Hurd faced Luis Arias on the undercard of Floyd Mayweather Jr. vs Logan Paul.
 Hurd knocked his opponent down in the ninth round, but lost the bout by split decision with scores of 95–94 in favor of Hurd, and 97–93, 96–93 in favor of Arias.

+Hurd vs. Resendiz, Edmonds, Rosario

+Hurd vs. Gonzalez

+Hurd faced Johan Gonzalez on March 1, 2025 at Barclays Center in Brooklyn.
+He lost via split decision and subsequently announced his retirement from professional boxing.